 2. Ping Google

 A ping is a tiny bit of data that your computer sends to another computer to check that a connection works.
-It's like saying “hello” when you pick up the phone.
-If someone says hello back, you start a conversation.
-If they don't, you hang up and redial.
-A ping will dial 4 times then stop.
+It's like saying 'hello' when you pick up the phone: If someone says hello back, you start a conversation, and if they don't, you hang up and redial.
+A ping will dial four times then stop.

-If it says "reply from" followed by some numbers (most likely “reply from 188.8.131.52”) then your net is working.
-If it says anything like “request timed out”, “destination host unreachable” or something else that sounds bad, then you definitely have a problem.
+If it says "reply from" followed by some numbers (most likely 'reply from 126.96.36.199'), then your internet is working.
+If it says anything like 'request timed out', 'destination host unreachable' or something else that sounds bad, then you definitely have a problem.

-3. Make sure it's all plugged in and turned on
+3. Check that it's all plugged in and turned on

-If you have a 3G or 4G connection (via USB) then you won't have a router, so there will be little you can do.
+If you have mobile broadband, then you won't have a router and there's nothing more you can do.
 Phone your provider and get their advice.
-If you have cable or ADSL, continue reading!
+If you have fibre or ADSL, keep reading for more troubleshooting advice.